BigBlue Cellpowa500 Power Station + 100W SP100 Solar Panel Review

 The second output combination I tested was with the car port and AC port.
 I powered my small space heater to get about 510W, then added the car port output which totaled a consistent 622W of output from the CP500.

-Although BigBlue states in the manual that the CP500 should not output over 600W total when combining ports, I wanted to see how it handled at this level.
+Although BigBlue states in the manual that the CP500 should not output over 600W total when combining ports, I wanted to see how it is handled at this level.

-And after about 35 seconds at 622W, the Cellpowa500 turned off its DC port section while keeping the AC section running.
+After about 35 seconds at 622W, the Cellpowa500 turned off its DC port section while keeping the AC section running.

 The space heater continued to run but was held to 500W maximum.
 At this time, the “DC” icon began to flash on the screen.
 The CP500 performed the exact procedure (when using over 600W) that was listed in the manual.